Skip to main content

 }, [])

-The return statement looks the following.
-Each user object includes a unique id, which is used as the key for each table row:
+The return statement looks like the following.
+Each recipe object includes a unique id, which is used as the key for each table row:

 return (